rust-stuco/lectures/week13/ecosystem.md

 # `rand`

+Let's look at an example of a popular third-party crate, `rand`.

-- Rust does not* have a random module in the standard library
+* Rust does not have a random module in the standard library (unlike Python)
-- Instead, the de-facto crate for dealing with randomness in Rust is `rand`!
+* Instead, the de-facto crate for dealing with randomness in Rust is `rand`!
-- Use `rand` for
+* Use `rand` for:
-  - Generating / sampling random numbers
+  * Generating / sampling random numbers
-  - Creating probability distributions
+  * Creating probability distributions
-  - Providing random algorithms (like vector shuffling)
+  * Providing random algorithms (like vector shuffling)

 <!--
 Why do we not have a random module in the standard library?